tobiscode/disstans/docsrc/examples/example_1.rst

 Getting data
 ............

-disstans includes the :func:`~disstans.tools.download_unr_data` function to automatically download timeseries files from the UNR servers, the :class:`~disstans.timeseries.UNRTimeseries` class to load the files, and the :func:`~disstans.tools.parse_unr_steps` function to parse the steps file.
+DISSTANS includes the :func:`~disstans.tools.download_unr_data` function to automatically download timeseries files from the UNR servers, the :class:`~disstans.timeseries.UNRTimeseries` class to load the files, and the :func:`~disstans.tools.parse_unr_steps` function to parse the steps file.